 - We will close entry to the race should we receive 200 applications for the SVP100 or 100 for the SVP50.
 Any entries after this will be placed onto a waiting list, where you will have priority entry on a first come first served basis should other runners drop out ahead of the race.

-- Regardless of entry numbers, we will close entry to the race on 8th August
+- Regardless of entry numbers we will close entry to the race on the Sunday before the race.

 Can I enter on the day of the race?